cchaglund/visreg-test/README.md

 # Contribute

 Want to contribute?
 Great!
-Here's how to get started:
+Here's how to get started

+## Local development (outside of the container)

 **Setup dev environment**